0xb120/cheatsheets_and_ctf-notes/Play ground/CTFs/Manager.md

 ---
+Category:
-Category: Mobile
+  - Mobile
 Difficulty: Easy
 Platform: HackTheBox
-Retired: true
 Status: 3.
 Complete
+tags:
+  - Android
-Tags: Android, insecure-password-change
+  - insecure-password-change
 ---
 >[!quote]
 >*A client asked me to perform security assessment on this password management application.
 Can you help me?*